jpgenari/gaming-buddies/README.md

 - __Gallery page / section__

-    - This future feature will feature photographies shot from community meet ups.
+    - This future feature will feature photos shot from community meet ups.

 - __New Games page / section__